 The availability of sales charge waivers and discounts may depend on the particular financial intermediary or type of account through which you purchase or hold Fund shares.
-The Fund's sales charge waivers and discounts disclosed above are available for qualifying purchases and are generally available through financial firms.
+The Fund's sales charge waivers and discounts disclosed above are available for gualifying purchases and are generally available through financial firms.
 There are currently no sales charge waivers, discounts and/or breakpoints available through any specific financial intermediary required to be disclosed by the Fund.
 Any such sales charge waivers, discounts and/or breakpoints will be set forth in an appendix to the Prospectus.
+Intermediary-specific fee variations available through certain financial intermediaries are set forth in Appendix B to this prospectus (Financial Firm-Specific Fee Variations), which may differ from those available for purchases made directly from the Distributor or certain other financial firms.
+Please contact your financial firm for more information regarding applicable fee waivers, discounts and/or breakpoints available to you and the financial firm's related policies and procedures.